Nimmo was named MVP of the 2010 Under Armour All-American Game at Wrigley Field.

 Finding the first pick of the Sandy Alderson era as general manager took the New York Mets to a state that had never produced a first-round pick.
 Or a second-, third-, fourth- or fifth-round pick, for that matter.
 And to a state that does not even sponsor high school baseball.

-Yet after listening to 18-year-old Wyoming native Brandon Nimmo speak for 10 minutes on Monday night, this much became clear: whatever the outfielder’s baseball skills, Nimmo already has the personality to thrive in New York.
+Yet after listening to 18-year-old Wyoming native Brandon Nimmo speak for 10 minutes after being drafted, this much became clear: whatever the outfielder’s baseball skills, Nimmo already has the personality to thrive in New York.

 Acting as polished as David Wright ever has in front of his locker at Citi Field, Nimmo offered the tale of his discovery by scouts with a combination of eloquence and confidence.